shlienlab/raccoon/README.md

 **Important note**: the GPU implementation is still a work in progress and may change considerably in the coming versions.
 Please report any bug or issue you experience.

+### Scripts

+Useful scripts can be found in the `scripts` folder.
+For now it only contains a file with functions to read the hdf5 storing the output pandas dataframe in R.
+See the documentation for more details.

 ### Installation

 <!--- raccoon releases can be easily installed through the python standard package manager